dnbaker/frp/README.md

 TODO:

-0. Finish correcting the FastFood kernel implementation.
 1. Add Kernels:
-    1. Gaussian [Default, see Recht and Rahimi]
+    2. Laplacian [See Recht and Rahimi]
-    2. Laplacian [ibid.]
     3. Cauchy [ibid.]
     4. Angular [See arxiv 1703.00864]
     5. Dot Product [See arxiv 1407.5599, table 1 for the rest]